-When using the Multi Picture function (see page 16), the Active Picture selection will be shown as in the example below:
+Note: When using the Multi Picture function (see page 17 ), if the connected display supports Active Picture (see page 18) its selection will be in the panel as shown in the example below:

 Use this to select which Active Picture the Color Vision Emulation setting is to be applied to.
 Different settings can be applied to each picture.